 Deploying aerial networks is another alternative for restoring network connectivity quickly, as the recovery of terrestrial networks in disaster-affected areas often takes considerable time. \ac{UAV}s can adjust their positions and access hard-to-reach areas, making them ideal for use in disaster-stricken regions \cite{erdelj2017help} \cite{Zhao2019UAV}\cite{zhu2023cooperative}.
-In \cite{erdelj2017help}, it has been discussed how \ac{UAV}s can be utilized for various tasks such as assessing the extent of damage, identifying affected areas, and aiding in search and rescue missions during natural disasters.
-Additionally, the importance of integrating \ac{UAV}s with \ac{WSN}s to enhance data collection and communication capabilities in disaster-stricken areas has been emphasized.
-In \cite{Zhao2019UAV}, \ac{UAV} trajectory and scheduling optimization has been studied for emergency networks in disaster.
-In \cite{zhu2023cooperative}, a cooperative trajectory planning approach to deliver emergency communications quickly and efficiently has been presented by considering a time-constrained disaster-affected area.
-In \cite{Panda2019UAV}, \ac{UAV}-assisted \ac{Wi-Fi} based emergency network model has been designed for post-disaster management.
-Considering post-disaster scenarios, a mesh communication architecture for drone swarms that can maintain intra-network connectivity between drones has been proposed in \cite{kurt2021distributed}.
-In \cite{liu2023construction}, an algorithm based on particle swarm optimization (PSO) has been proposed for constructing a \ac{FANET} that can provide communication coverage for as many users as possible on the ground and can send information back to the rescue center as quickly as possible in a post-disaster scenario is proposed.
-The authors in \cite{matracia2023comparing} used stochastic geometry tools to estimate both the average and local coverage probability of a wireless network using Aerial Reconfigurable Intelligent Surfaces (ARIS) in post-disaster scenarios.
+In \cite{erdelj2017help}, it was discussed how \ac{UAV}s could be utilized for various tasks such as assessing the extent of damage, identifying affected areas, and aiding in search and rescue missions during natural disasters.
+Additionally, the importance of integrating \ac{UAV}s with \ac{WSN}s to enhance data collection and communication capabilities in disaster-stricken areas was emphasized.
+In \cite{Zhao2019UAV}, \ac{UAV} trajectory and scheduling optimization was studied for emergency networks in disaster.
+In \cite{zhu2023cooperative}, a cooperative trajectory planning approach to deliver emergency communications quickly and efficiently was presented by considering a time-constrained disaster-affected area.
+In \cite{Panda2019UAV}, \ac{UAV}-assisted \ac{Wi-Fi} based emergency network model was designed for post-disaster management.
+Considering post-disaster scenarios, a mesh communication architecture for drone swarms that can maintain intra-network connectivity between drones was proposed in \cite{kurt2021distributed}.
+In \cite{liu2023construction}, an algorithm based on particle swarm optimization (PSO) was proposed for constructing a \ac{FANET} that can provide communication coverage for as many users as possible on the ground and can send information back to the rescue center as quickly as possible in a post-disaster scenario is proposed.
+Reference \cite{matracia2023comparing} used stochastic geometry tools to estimate both the average and local coverage probability of a wireless network using Aerial Reconfigurable Intelligent Surfaces (ARIS) in post-disaster scenarios.
 The paper \cite{Matracia2023SG} used \ac{UAV}s to restore cellular connectivity in disaster-affected areas.
-Strategies have been developed to improve the resilience and reliability of \ac{UAV}-aided networks.
-In addition, new methods have been proposed to mitigate interference in dense \ac{UAV} deployments.
-The authors in \cite{Niu2021EEmax} developed techniques to maximize the energy efficiency of \ac{UAV}-assisted emergency communication networks.
+Strategies were developed to improve the resilience and reliability of \ac{UAV}-aided networks.
+In addition, new methods were proposed to mitigate interference in dense \ac{UAV} deployments.
+The authors of \cite{Niu2021EEmax} developed techniques to maximize the energy efficiency of \ac{UAV}-assisted emergency communication networks.
 Optimization algorithms have been used to determine the best deployment and operational strategies for \ac{UAV}s.
 The paper also incorporated \ac{RES} to power the \ac{UAV}s and reduce overall energy requirements.
-The authors in \cite{wang2022task} addressed the problem of limited battery and computing resources with a \ac{UAV} system based on fog computing.
-A stable matching algorithm has been proposed to avoid transmission competitions and enable cooperation among \glspl{UAV} and \glspl{UGV}.
-A Ubiquity Network (UbiQNet) architecture, where drones can form a mesh network to allow users to communicate their situation and location to emergency responders, has been studied in \cite{ganesh2021architecture}.
+The authors of \cite{wang2022task} addressed the problem of limited battery and computing resources with an \ac{UAV} system based on fog computing.
+A stable matching algorithm was proposed to avoid transmission competitions and enable cooperation among \glspl{UAV} and \glspl{UGV}.
+A Ubiquity Network (UbiQNet) architecture, where drones can form a mesh network to allow users to communicate their situation and location to emergency responders, was studied in \cite{ganesh2021architecture}.
 Although most of the studies focused on \ac{UAV}s as aerial networks for disaster management, only some studies focused on other aerial network components like tethered balloons \cite{arimura2014new,nakajima2015balloon,alsamhi2018disaster,gomez2013realistic}, and \ac{HAPS} \cite{karaman2024enhancing}.